Loading organizations...

 Key people at JetBlue Airways.

-JetBlue Airways was founded by John Owen (Co-founder/CFO).
+JetBlue Airways was founded in 2000 by John Owen (Co-founder/CFO).

 Key people at JetBlue Airways.

-JetBlue Airways was founded by John Owen (Co-founder/CFO).
+JetBlue Airways was founded in 2000 by John Owen (Co-founder/CFO).

 JetBlue Airways is a major U.S. low-cost airline that operates a fleet of around 280-289 aircraft, serving over 100 destinations across North America, Latin America, the Caribbean, Europe, and Canada.[1][2][3][6]
 Founded on the principle of bringing "humanity back to air travel," it differentiates through affordable fares combined with premium amenities like free high-speed Wi-Fi (Fly-Fi®), live TV, movies, complimentary snacks and drinks, and its Mint® premium experience, targeting leisure and business travelers seeking value in high-demand markets such as New York, Boston, Fort Lauderdale, Los Angeles, Orlando, and San Juan.[3][5][6]
 With over 22,000-23,000 crewmembers, JetBlue ranks as the sixth-largest U.S. airline, emphasizing a customer bill of rights, point-to-point network, and competitive cost structure.[3][5][6]